kaitsmeraldo/KNS-website/content/authors/admin/_index.md

   - course: MA in Sociology
     institution: The Ohio State University
     year: 2019
-  - course: BA in Sociology and Education; Minor in Africana Studies (Honors, Magna Cum Laude, Phi Beta Kappa)
+  - course: BA in Sociology and Education
     institution: Bucknell Univeristy
     year: 2017